 Goods, Services, and Entertainment Spending

-Look over your discretionary budget and you’ll see goods, services, and entertainment costs in Winston‑Salem sit effectively even with the U.S. average—about 0.1% difference—so typical monthly spending runs near $1,067 for renters and $2,675 for homeowners.
+Goods, services, and entertainment costs in Winston‑Salem sit basically even with the U.S. average (0.1% difference).
+Typical monthly spending runs near $1,067 for renters and $2,675 for homeowners.

 Discretionary costs in Winston‑Salem mirror the U.S. average — about $1,067 monthly for renters, $2,675 for homeowners.

-- Track routine goods & services to keep monthly averages steady.
+- Track routine goods and services to keep monthly averages steady.

-- Plan entertainment by frequency (movies, classes) to control spend.
+- Plan entertainment by frequency (movies, classes) so you stay in control.

-- Budget personal care and occasional repairs as separate line items.
+- Treat personal care and occasional repairs as separate line items.

 Income Benchmarks and Recommended Budgets

-Although Winston‑Salem’s overall cost of living is about 7–9% below the national average, you’ll want an annual income near $52,044 to live comfortably as a single adult (about $4,337/month in basic expenses), while the median household income sits around $70,825—numbers that help you gauge housing and budget targets.
+Winston‑Salem’s overall cost of living runs about 9% below the national average.
+You’ll want an annual income near $52,044 to live comfortably as a single adult (about $4,337 per month in basic expenses).
+The median household income sits around $59,000 according to the latest U.S. Census Bureau figures.

-Use the recommended annual salary as a baseline: single-adult needs align with $52k, while buyers should target higher incomes given owner housing costs near $1,728/month and monthly homeowner basics averaging about $7,763.
+Use the recommended salary as your baseline.
+Single adults need around $52k while buyers should target higher given owner housing costs near $1,728 monthly.

 Frequently Asked Questions